chrispydev/outside_new_project/README.md

 **For Front-end**

-- Install all the dependencies in the Website and Admin Folder incside client folder
+- Install all the dependencies in the Website and Admin Folder inside client folder
 - Run the Application

 **For Back-end**